-Higher Education is leading in developing the next generation of policy and social entrepreneurs, and a cooperative framework needs to be designed to guide them.
-A model based on core themes of knowledge sharing, creating a community of practice and capacity building would enable students to understand societal issues and ageing for their professional and personal lives.
+Higher Education is playing a leading role in developing the next generation of policy and social entrepreneurs, and a cooperative framework needs to be developed to guide them.
+A model based on core themes of knowledge sharing, developing a community of practice and capacity building would enable students to understand societal issues and ageing for their professional and personal lives.